plantismash/documentation/docs/about.md

 - Homology based metabolic modeling
 - Coexpression analysis and html-based visualization on detected biosynthetic gene clusters with the CoExpress module

-To top it off, these are the added features of plantiSMASH ver 2.0-beta:
+To top it off, these are the added features of plantiSMASH 2.0:

 - Updated library of pHMM models and the number of detection rules increased from 6 to 12, including 3 rules being updated.
 - Updated plant clusterblast database with precalculated plant biosynthetic gene clusters for 382 NCBI plant genomes.